 It is the intention that this course be the equivalent in academic standards to a full college course.
 The three-year course (three years of eleven months each) is in fact longer than the usual college course (four years of eight months each).
-A college degree of Bachelor of Science (B.S.) is awarded with the diploma upon graduation.
-Likewise, graduates are commissioned as Merchant Marine Ensigns, U. S. Naval Reserve.
+Beginning with the June, 1939, graduating class, college degrees of Bachelor of Science (B.S.) will be awarded with the diploma.
+After serving at least three months as a licensed merchant marine officer, a U. S. Naval Commission as an Ensign may be awarded upon his request, provided he has served during the course as a U. S. Naval Reserve Cadet.